 They are easy to propagate, hence a good choice for beginners; they can be propagated through these methods-Softwood cutting, hardwood cutting, and simple layering.
 This species can grow up to 3 ft. in height and 5 ft. in width, but some species can grow up to 6 ft. in height and width.

 The best time to prune them is during early spring.
-Provision of adequate watering, appropriate soil mix, warm temperature, regular and moderate watering, and a pest-free environment is enough to ensure a thriving Japanese White Spirea.
+The provision of adequate watering, appropriate soil mix, warm temperature, regular and moderate watering, and a pest-free environment is enough to ensure a thriving Japanese White Spirea.

 The Magic Carpet is regarded as one of the most attractive varieties due to its colorful foliage and flowers.
-If you are big on color effect, especially for your exterior, the magic Carpet Spirea should be considered.
+The magic Carpet Spirea should be considered if you are big on color effect, especially for your exterior.
 Their foliage color is lemon, while their flowers usually come in varied hues of pink and red.